ThetaSinner/run-length-encoding/README.md

 ### Worked example

-Given the image data representing Red (r), Green (g) and Blue (b) pixels
+Given example image data representing Red (r), Green (g) and Blue (b) pixels

 > rrrbbggggggbrrrrrr

-Te sequences of repeated characters can be represented by a single character and a count so that this data becomes
+The sequences of repeated characters can be represented by a single character and a count so that this data becomes

 > 3r2b6g1b5r